 Primary Sources

-"I saw a thing so dark that I remember nothing of the works of God, nor of the Trinity, nor of anything else.
-And I no longer saw any corporeal things... and in that darkness I saw the Trinity."
+"I saw a thing so dark that I remember nothing of any of God's works, nor of the Trinity, nor of anything else.
+And I could no longer see anything of corporeal things... and in that darkness I saw the Trinity."

-"Then I understood that the soul which contemplates God can in no way speak of Him, because all that can be said of Him falls far short of the truth."
+"Then I understood that the soul which contemplates God can in no way speak of Him, because whatever can be said of Him falls far short of the truth."

 "Poverty is the royal road.
-He who has chosen it has chosen the cross of Christ, and he who has chosen the cross has chosen Christ himself."
+Whoever has chosen it has chosen the cross of Christ, and whoever has chosen the cross has chosen Christ himself."

 Key Places